-NYGB contributes to the primary Clean Energy Fund ("CEF") objectives of GHG emissions reductions, customer bill savings, energy efficiency, clean energy generation and mobilization of private sector capital.6 In turn, the CEF objectives support the State's clean energy targets, including under the Green New Deal, which mandates a significant increase in the State's Clean Energy Standard ("CES") with a goal of 70% energy generation from renewable sources by 2030 and 100% carbon-free electricity by 2040.7 The CEF objectives also support the Climate Act,8 which puts NYS on a road to economy-wide carbon neutrality, through a target of reducing GHG emissions from all anthropogenic sources 85% over 1990 levels by the year 2050, a plan to offset remaining emissions, and an interim mandate of 40% GHG emission reductions by 2030.9 Additionally, the Climate Act required a Climate Action Council be formed and policy roadmap developed to ensure that at least 35% of clean energy program resources benefit disadvantaged communities and individuals working in conventional energy industries are provided with training and opportunities in the growing clean energy economy.
+NYGB contributes to the primary Clean Energy Fund ("CEF") objectives of GHG emissions reductions, customer bill savings, energy efficiency, clean energy generation and mobilization of private sector capital.
+In turn, the CEF objectives support the State's clean energy targets, including under the Green New Deal, which mandates a significant increase in the State's Clean Energy Standard ("CES") with a goal of 70% energy generation from renewable sources by 2030 and 100% carbon-free electricity by 2040.
+The CEF objectives also support the Climate Leadership and Community Protection Act of 2019 (the "Climate Act"), which puts NYS on a road to economy-wide carbon neutrality, through a target of reducing GHG emissions from all anthropogenic sources 85% over 1990 levels by the year 2050, a plan to offset remaining emissions, and an interim mandate of 40% GHG emission reductions by 2030.
+Additionally, the Climate Act required a Climate Action Council be formed and policy roadmap developed to ensure that at least 35%, with a target of 40%, of clean energy program resources benefit disadvantaged communities and individuals working in conventional energy industries are provided with training and opportunities in the growing clean energy economy.